Is Climate Change Affecting Spring Migration Areas for Birds in the Yukon Southern Lakes?

 What do You Think?

 Below you can judge for yourself what might be going on from a series of aerial photographs taken around the Southern Lakes each spring since 1986.
-This photo -record is a passion of mine, combining 28 years from my career at Environment Canada, from 1986-2014, and since then with the help of local pilots Gerry Whitley and David Downing and the support of LightHawk.org.
+This photo -record is a passion of mine, combining 28 years from my career at Environment Canada, from 1986-2014, and since then with the help of local pilots Gerry Whitley and David Downing and the support of LightHawk.org and the Yukon Bird Club.
 NOTE: there are no photos from 2020 due to complications from the COVID-19 pandemic.

 In each case you can look at the photos arranged by year or arranged from earliest to latest spring.